Rishthegreat/Notes/School/Cold War.md

 	- Dropping bomb to show power over the Soviets

 #### Yalta Conference - 1945
-- Held near Yalta in Crimea, Soviet Un
+- Held near Yalta in Crimea, Soviet Union
 - FDR is alive for 2 more months
 - Germany is divided into occupation zones
 - Free elections in the liberation countries in Eastern Europe (Currently under Soviet control)